aliceferreiracodes/text-rpg/README.md

 ## Documentation

-If you want to play the game, you're highly encouraged to first read the games documentation provided in this repository.
+If you want to play the game, you're highly encouraged to first read the game's documentation provided in this repository.
 This way, you'll learn how this RPG works and be able to get the best of it!

 ## Structure